-The New London Awards 2017 are now OPEN FOR ENTRIES, celebrating London’s best new and proposed projects across all sectors of the built environment
+The New London Awards 2017 celebrate London’s best new and proposed projects across all sectors of the built environment

 Supported by the Mayor of London, the New London Awards seek projects of the highest design quality which make a positive contribution to their surroundings and life in the capital.